Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Abstract

 {In this paper, we present a description and characterisation of the 2-Channel Focal Reducer Rozhen (FoReRo2), with an emphasis on its polarimetric and spectropolarimetric observation modes.
 FoReRo2 is a multimode instrument mounted at the Ritchey–Chr\'etien (RC) focus of the 2-meter Ritchey–Chr\'etien-Coude (RCC) telescope at the Bulgarian National Astronomical Observatory (BNAO) -- Rozhen.
 The primary targets of this instrument include novae, Be/X-ray binaries, symbiotic stars, asteroids, and comets.

 Standard stars with a high degree of polarisation are an essential part of the polarimetric observations.
-In our sample, HD 204827 shows short-term variability in position angle, making it unsuitable for calibration.
-HD 183143 displays intrinsic polarisation variability but remains stable in position angle.
-For the first time, we present a statistical study of K and \lmax\ of the Serkowski law, including their mean value, standard deviation, and distribution.
+In our sample, HD 204827 shows short-term variability in the position angle (PA), making it unsuitable for calibration.
+HD 183143 displays intrinsic polarisation variability, but remains stable in terms of the PA.
+For the first time, we present a statistical study of the K and \lmax\ parameters of Serkowski's law, including the mean value, standard deviation, and distribution.

-In order to show the FoReRo2 polarimetric capabilities, we also present several examples.
-The recurrent nova RS Oph shows variability of Serkowski's K parameter due to dust formation within the first few days after the 2021 outburst.
-The examples also include imaging polarimetry of comet C/2019 Y4 (ATLAS) and spectropolarimetric observations of the symbiotic star Z And. } \keywords{Standards; Techniques: polarimetric; Instrumentation: polarimeters; Stars: binaries: symbiotic; Comets: individual: C/2019 Y4 (ATLAS).} \titlerunning{Polarimetric observations with FoReRo2} \authorrunning{Yanko Nikolov et al.}
+To demonstrate FoReRo2's polarimetric capabilities, we present several examples.
+The recurrent nova RS Oph shows the variability of Serkowski's K parameter, which is due to dust formation within the first few days after the 2021 outburst.
+These examples also include the imaging polarimetry of comet C/2019 Y4 (ATLAS) and spectropolarimetric observations of the symbiotic star Z And. }